FalkorDB/docs/cypher/indexing.md

 # Vector indexing

-With the introduction of the `vector` data-type a new type of index was introduce.
+With the introduction of the `vector` data-type a new type of index was introduced.
 A vector index is a dedicated index for indexing and searching through vectors

 To create this type of index use the following syntax: